JohnathonKoster/magpie-backups-for-statamic/README.md

 ### Handling Failed Restorations

-Some times restoring from a backup file doesn't quite go as planned.
+Sometimes restoring from a backup file doesn't quite go as planned.
 To handle this Magpie will attempt to restore your site from the most recent *local* backup it can find.
 This works best when the you do not specify the `--no-backup` flag (see the previous section "Backing Up the Current State of Your Site").
 Of course, this behavior can be disabled by supplying the `--no-fix` flag:

 ```bash
 php please magpie:restore <backup_file> --no-fix